chrisseaton/chrisseaton.github.io/truffleruby/index.md

 # Videos of Talks and Slide Decks

 *   Chris Seaton.
 [The TruffleRuby Compilation Pipeline](wrocloverb19/truffleruby-compilation-pipeline.pdf).
 At Wroclove.rb 2019.
-[Slides](wrocloverb19/truffleruby-compilation-pipeline.pdf).
+[Slides](wrocloverb19/truffleruby-compilation-pipeline.pdf) and [video](https://www.youtube.com/watch?v=bf5pQVgux3c).

 *   Chris Seaton.
 [Graal: where it's from and where it's going](graalworkshop19/graal-from-and-going.pdf), keynote.
 At the Graal Workshop 2019.
 [Slides](graalworkshop19/graal-from-and-going.pdf).